New York FCRA Lawyer

-Credit Report Errors in NYC
+Disputing Credit Report Errors for Clients in New York City

 Types of Credit Report Errors

 - Multiple Listings - A single debt is listed two or more times on your credit report.
 This negative information can incorrectly inflate the amount you actually owe.
 Whole accounts can also be reported multiple times, with a more dramatic effect on your score.

 - Incorrect or False Delinquency Reports - Your report states you are behind on a debt.
 However, that is actually current or was already paid off.
 Alternatively, it may be a debt you don't recognize, often resulting from identity theft.

 - Social Security Number Errors - Another person's credit information can be included on your report.
 Referred to as a "mismerged" report, it typically occurs in cases where two individuals have similar Social Security numbers.

 - Impermissible Access - When you apply for credit, your credit report is often reviewed.
 This can have an impact on your overall credit score.
 If someone reviews your credit report without authorization, it can look like you've applied for credit more than you actually have.
 This can be detrimental to your score.

 If you have discovered errors on your credit report, contact our debt collection defense lawyers.
 We will work towards correcting your report and filing a report.
 We can also help you recover compensation for any financial damages you have sustained as a result of the disputed item.

 How to Dispute Inaccurate Credit Report Information

 The Fair Credit Reporting Act (FCRA) makes both the credit reporting agency and information provider responsible for correcting inaccurate information in your report.
 When you identify an error on your credit report, you will want to contact the reporting company regarding the inaccuracy.
 You will need to include copies of supporting documents and clearly identify the disputed information.